dd9jn/rfc4880bis/rfc4880bis.md

     Algorithm-Specific Fields for ML-KEM (Kyber) encryption:

       - SOS of an EC point representing an ephemeral public key.
-        {Note that we use an SOS instead of a one-octet count to allow re-use of existing ECDH code.
-Not sure whether this is a good or bad idea.
-However, it is aligned with the key format. }

       - A four-octet scalar octet count of the following ML-KEM ciphertext.
 The value for the count is 1088 for ML-KEM-768